 Smart Power is applied over time and yet it benefits the immediate tactical level of now.
 It also allows dynamic adjustment of the sliders as it does not dictate a singular path but expects modification as barriers are overcome and discoveries are made overcome (such as additional networks of power and their vulnerabilities).

-Remember a key to Smart Power is understanding the concept of power as understood by the opponent and not by us.
-Our opponent understands that.
-Finance and economics don’t mean much to al-Qaeda yet they understood the impact of hitting the World Trade Center.
-In other words, these aspects of power didn’t and don’t mean much to AQAM (generally) but yet they clearly understand how to impact us in those spheres of power.
-These elements aren’t important to them, or nearly as much as other cultural, social, and ideological areas of power whereas as Western society is based on financial and economic power, which OBL/UBL etc clearly understand.
-In general, we don’t have the equivalent cultural / societal understanding of how to hit AQAM.
-By looking at Smart Power as an Operational Concept we can bring to bear multiple pressures from multiple tools from different agencies, branches of government, and the private sector.
-We need to understand how (the collective yet individual) they operate to effectively strike at them.
-Too much force, just like too little force, may only create or encourage more enemies.
+Remember a key to Smart Power is understanding the concept of power as perceived by the opponent and not by us.
+Our opponents, especially those who cannot match the U.S. militarily, recognizes this reality.
+Finance and economics do not at first seem to have much value to al-Qaeda, yet they understood the impact of hitting the World Trade Center, as well as having their income to consider.
+In general, we need to avoid mirror-imaging and develop a cultural/societal understanding of AQAM’s power to best identify how to have the most significant impact.
+By looking at Smart Power as an Operational Concept, we can bring to bear multiple pressures from multiple tools from different agencies, branches of government, and the private sector.
+We need to understand how the opponent operates to know their strengths and weaknesses to defeat them.
+Too much force in one vector, just like too little force, may have the opposite effect and may create or encourage more enemies.